Silverbacktrails Goathland V Trig Ultra

 Course and navigation

-The route is approximately circa 37 miles and visits five Triangulation Pillars.
-Participants must visit checkpoints in the order provided before the event.
-The route is self-navigated using public rights of way; organisers will send CP and pillar locations and a suggested route GPX prior to the event.
-One checkpoint location will be revealed only on course and contains an item that must be carried back to the finish.
+The route is approximately 37 miles and visits five listed Triangulation Pillars.
+Participants must navigate using public rights of way and visit checkpoints in the order given prior to the event.
+Checkpoint and pillar locations will be provided before the event; a suggested route GPX and a map will also be made available.
+One checkpoint location will be revealed only once on the course and will contain an item that must be carried back to the finish.
+Three checkpoints will provide snacks and drinks.
+The organiser notes varied terrain and hills across the chosen routes.

 Race information